 In 1998, IGAFA became a non-profit registered association (e.
 V.) under German civil law.

-Its Board of Members was elected in December 2018 for three years:
+Its Board of Members was elected in December 2018 (or. replacement in August 2020) for three years:

 Prof. Dr. Ulrich Panne (Chairman)